A-safarji/Books-Recommnder-/README.md

 # Authorship Attribution For Arabic Books Using Deep Learning

-The objective of this  This project is to investigate the application of Deep Learning algorithms and create a model for Arabic authorship attribution with a recommender system on top.
+The objective of this project is to investigate the application of Deep Learning algorithms and create a model for Arabic authorship attribution with a recommender system on top.
 Authorship attribution refers to the process of identifying the writer of a piece of text as input.

 On the top of identifying the writer, we create a recommnder system to tell what books are similar from the transformer output or user input.